kelley-sharp/hack-or-snooze/README.md

 ## About

 This is a knock-off of [Hacker News]('https://news.ycombinator.com/').
-Hacker News is a social news website run by [Y-Combinator]('https://www.ycombinator.com/').
-Users post stories mostly related to computer science and entrepreneurship.
-However, the API for this project, Hack-or-Snooze, was built by my awesome [Rithm School]('https://www.rithmschool.com/') instructors.
+Hacker News is a social news website run by [Y-Combinator]('https://www.ycombinator.com/') where users post stories mostly related to computer science and entrepreneurship or other intellectually stimulating topics.

 To view the site go [here](http://hackorsnooze.kelleysharp.me.s3-website-us-east-1.amazonaws.com/).